GoogleCloudPlatform/chef-google-compute/README.md

   you create the resource.

 * `gateway_ipv4` -
+  Output only.
 A gateway address for default routing to other networks.
 This value is read only and is selected by the Google Compute Engine, typically as the first usable address in the IPv4Range.